slabgod/uranium-cms/README.md

 A typical setup flow:
 * Clone into your web server directory
-* Create the database cms in MySQL
+* Create the database 'cms' in MySQL
-* Add DB configuration into conn.php and add the directory of your templates to conf.php (default is just the root of templates)
+* Add DB configuration into conn.php
-* Put your template into your specified directory
+* Place your template into the 'templates' directory
 * Go to /editor/
+* Add a user (link available)
-* Edit away!
+* Login and edit away!

-You can hit save to update your DB, or you can hit publish to both update the DB and save the file to html in the root.
+You can hit save to save your work, or you can hit publish to both save your work and publish the file to html in the root.

 # Making a template